mlubinsky/mlubinsky.github.com/pg/README.md

 Topology is packaged as a separate extension and installable with command:

 psql -d [yourdatabase] -c "CREATE EXTENSION postgis_topology;"

+Many of the PostGIS functions are written in the PL/pgSQL procedural language.
+As such, the next step to create a PostGIS database is to enable the PL/pgSQL language in your new database.
+This is accomplish by the command below command.
+For PostgreSQL 8.4+, this is generally already installed

+createlang plpgsql [yourdatabase]

+Now load the PostGIS object and function definitions into your database by loading the postgis.sql definitions file (located in [prefix]/share/contrib as specified during the configuration step).

+psql -d [yourdatabase] -f postgis.sql

+For a complete set of EPSG coordinate system definition identifiers, you can also load the spatial_ref_sys.sql definitions file and populate the spatial_ref_sys table.
+This will permit you to perform ST_Transform() operations on geometries.

+psql -d [yourdatabase] -f spatial_ref_sys.sql

 ### PostgREST